eminga/cldraw/README.md

 3. Teams from the same group cannot be matched.
 4. Teams from the same country (more precisely, from the same association) cannot be matched.

-Regulations 3. and 4. require a calculation after each drawn runner-up to avoid a dead-end where there is no suitable opponent left for a unmatched team.
+Regulations 3. and 4. require a calculation after each drawn runner-up to avoid a dead end where there is no suitable opponent left for a unmatched team.
 Thus, sometimes a runner-up from country A cannot be matched with a winner from country B as this matching would leave another team without a suitable opponent.

 These regulations lead to non-uniform probabilities regarding the outcome of the draw.

 ## How this tool works
 This tool simply computes the conditional probabilities of all possible pairings with respect to the calculation step described in the background section.

 To speed up the computation, memoization is used.
-In addition, precomputed probabilites can be stored on the server to avoid long computation times on mobile devices.

 ## Host yourself
 If this tool wasn't updated in time or you want to host it yourself for another reason, feel free to do so!
-Just respect the MIT License.
+To host it on GitHub, fork this repo and enable the GitHub Pages feature.

 You can edit the teams in the beginning of the cldraw.js file.
-To store the probabilites on the server, press the "Download probabilities" button and upload the .json file to the "probabilities" folder.

-To host it on GitHub, fork this repo and enable the GitHub Pages feature.

 ## License
 This project is licensed under MIT License, read the LICENSE file for more information.